hrilabtufts/DIARC_Space_Station_Simulation_Settings_Generator/README.md

-# Space Station SMM Settings Generator
+# DIARC Space Station Simulation Settings Generator

 This repo contains the static single-page webapp for generating `settings*.json` files for the Space Station simulation.